podio/podio-objc-platform/tutorial/index.md

 ## 1. Creating a "Bug" template using Podio Platform Console

-//Shared with JS example?

 The first step is to set up a *project* for your app in the [Podio Platform Console](https://platform.podio.com) and integrate the SDK into your Xcode project.
-You can find instructions on how to do this under ["Getting Started"]({{ site.baseurl}}/).
+You can find instructions on how to do this by reading the ["Getting Started"]({{ site.baseurl}}/).

 ## 2. Configuring PodioPlatformKit SDK for your Xcode project